 SEER2 (Seasonal Energy Efficiency Ratio 2) measures cooling efficiency.
 Higher is better.
 As of January 2023, SEER2 replaced the old SEER rating using more realistic testing conditions (higher external static pressure simulating real-world duct systems).
 A 16-SEER2 system is roughly equivalent to an 18-SEER system under the old standard.

 HSPF2 (Heating Seasonal Performance Factor 2) measures heating efficiency.
 Higher is better.
-The minimum for federal tax credit eligibility is 9.0 HSPF2.
+Many NV Energy–qualifying heat pumps require 9.0+ HSPF2.
 High-efficiency units reach 10.0-12.0 HSPF2.

 Buying advice: Prioritize SEER2 (cooling efficiency) in Las Vegas.
-Get the HSPF2 high enough to qualify for the federal tax credit (9.0+), but don't overspend chasing a marginal heating efficiency improvement in a market where cooling dominates your energy bill.
+Get the HSPF2 high enough to qualify for NV Energy PowerShift rebates (often 9.0+), but don't overspend chasing a marginal heating efficiency improvement in a market where cooling dominates your energy bill.
 See our full HVAC buying guide for detailed equipment comparisons.

 Questions to Ask Your Installer